svelte-gear/svelte-semantic-ui/README.md

 #### Data bindings

-- `Init*` components allow to set and receive data from Dropdown, Calendar, Slider components, inputs, or textarea.
+- `Init*` components allow to set and receive `value` from Dropdown, Calendar, Slider components, input, or textarea.
 - `InitModal` controls Modal component visibility through `show` binding.
 - The `Init*` should follow the Semantic UI component, input, or textarea that it controls.
     - `InitForm` may additionally be used as a child of the form.
-    - The library may be configured to use Init as a parent or a child of the input.
+    - The library may be configured to use `Init*` as a parent or a child of the component.

 #### Settings

 - Javascript initialization calls used by Semantic UI are replaced with `settings` prop in the `Init*` component.
-- There are default settings for each component.
-A component may optionally override the settings.
+- There are default settings for each component type, while each component may optionally override the settings.

 ## Features